stackbit-projects/oculi-b0fc8/index.md

     background: gray
     faq_items:
       - answer: >
-          Many of our clients at OculiMedia are just starting out and haven’t landed a single subscriber yet.
-In these cases, we strongly suggest focusing on a growth strategy that employs a smaller initial investment in order to test initial strategies before investing a larger sum in a fully managed approach.
+          It does not matter if you have thousands of subscribers or not even a single subscriber yet.
+If you just start out, we strongly suggest focusing on a growth strategy that employs a smaller initial investment in order to test initial strategies before investing a larger sum in a fully managed approach.